 For many other students, completing substantial coursework, a certificate, or an Associate's degree will serve as a robust career pathway to gaining full-time employment or enhancing employment opportunities within certain industries.
-Students who are not directed to career placement options early on in their studies may not engage in the most productive learning experiences or otherwise be optimally prepared for their employment area of interest.
+Countless students have benefited economically and in their professional lives due to having completed their studies or specific coursework at the College.
+Still, students who do not intentionally explore career interests, are not directed to career placement options early on in their studies, or fail to connect learning to prospective employment outcomes, may not engage in the most productive learning experiences or otherwise be optimally prepared for available jobs.
 Working alongside regional employers, Hartnell is fully committed to improving student employment opportunities subsequent to training or completion.